U.S. Embassy Slovenia Cultural Grants Program

 You should also send one (1) copy to the following e-mail address:

-Grant proposals should include all of the information requested in the Application Guidelines.
+Grant proposals must include all of the information requested in the Application Guidelines.
 Proposals will not be considered unless all information is received.
 Proposals should be completed in English, or accompanied by an English translation.
 Budgets must be calculated in USD.
 Supporting documents may be in Slovenian.
+Incomplete applications will not be reviewed.
+Please follow the instructions carefully, fill out all forms required, and submit your proposal only when it is complete.

 It is the applicant’s responsibility to fill in all sections of the application form, provide the written narrative, and submit the complete package by the posted deadline, in order for the application to be considered.
 For an application to be deemed complete, full support material (including press kit, photos, videos, CDs and/or DVDs) must be submitted by mail to the address listed above by the appropriate deadline.
 Applicants should also attach a CV, resume or personal history of the participants from the United States who will be engaged in the project.